szaumoor/ZS_ShadowdancerOverhaul/ZS_ShadowdancerOverhaul/README.md

   - You get an **increasing bonus** to **THAC0** (up to +6, on top of invisibility bonuses), **damage** (up to +4), and **critical hit** chances (up to +10%) for a few seconds after ending the effect -- you can think of this as preparation.
 This means this ability can be used for both defensive and offensive maneuvers, by either escaping and resisting very briefly most effects that can be blocked with saving throws, or chaining backstabs effectively, which you can do from any direction, just like NPCs do (only for that duration though).
   - You can attack immediately (**speed factor 0**) and **without the possibility of critical misses**.
 - **Shadow Illusion**: You get one use of this at level 3.
 This was inspired by both Pathfinder and D&D but essentially the idea is that you're able to discombobulate enemies in various ways if they fail a Save vs. Spell (this save improves per level up to -4).
 This bypasses magic resistance and all protections.
-  - In essence, casting this spell can cause one of these effects for 5 rounds in a single enemy: fear, berserker, confusion, blindness.
+  - In essence, casting this spell can cause one of these effects for 5 rounds in a single enemy: fear, berserk, confusion, blindness.
 They may resist it in the following rounds, but may fall prey to the same effect in the following rounds if they fail the save all the same.
   - Additionally, they get a 25% chance of spell disruption for the whole duration, and become able to be affected by backstabs and sneak attacks, if they had such immunity.
   - At higher levels it becomes a small AoE, and later makes enemies take 10% more physical damage and get a AC penalty of 4, and the blindness effect is guaranteed when the saving throw fails.
   - Doesn't affect creatures of INT of 18 and above as well as powerful creatures that can't be tricked, like golems, dragons, balors, solars, etc.